This blog post was co-authored by Dr. Julia Boike and her team (AWI) and Zhila Rashidi (Eosense)

 - Simple operational protocol and compatibility with most dataloggers allows for quick training and integration with existing infrastructure

-- Customizable and dual range calibrations offer control over both low and high calibration ranges to maximize accuracy and minimize data loss.
+- Single and dual range calibrations offer control over both low and high calibration ranges to maximize accuracy and minimize data loss.

 For more information on technical specification of eosGP please download our brochure.